 Let us not squander away the gains: Next few days crucial to lifting lockdown restrictions

-New Delhi, Apr 30: The new guidelines to fight coronavirus will come into effect from May 4 onwards, when the nation wide lockdown comes to an end.
-The Centre has hinted that there would be several relaxations, but also indicated that restrictions would continue in the hotspot zones.
+New Delhi, Apr 30: The new guidelines to fight coronavirus will come into effect from May 4 onwards, when the nationwide lockdown comes to an end.
+The Centre has hinted that there would be several relaxations but also indicated that restrictions would continue in the hotspot zones.

-New guidelines to fight COVID19 will come into effect from 4th May, which shall give considerable relaxations to many districts.
+New guidelines to fight COVID-19 will come into effect from 4th May, which shall give considerable relaxations to many districts.
 Details regarding this shall be communicated in the days to come, the Home Ministry has said.

 Graded lockdown to replace national lockdown post May 3